ansible/awx/CONTRIBUTING.md

 (container)# /bootstrap_development.sh
 ```

-The above will do all the setup tasks, including running database migrations, so it amy take a couple minutes.
+The above will do all the setup tasks, including running database migrations, so it may take a couple minutes.

 Now you can start each service individually, or start all services in a pre-configured tmux session like so: